Eligibility (Secondary, 11-16 years)

 - All candidates are expected to have achieved a standard equivalent to a level 4 (A*-C) or above in GCSE examinations in English and mathematics.

-- In exceptional circumstances, we may accept applications from candidates who do not yet hold these GCSE passes as long as evidence can be provided that these qualifications are being worked towards.
+- In exceptional circumstances, we may accept applications from candidates who do not yet hold these GCSE passes as long as evidence can be provided that these qualifications are being worked towards and will be completed prior to the start of the course.

 - An equivalency test is another option if you do not hold the required GCSE passes.